Forced evictions & market demolitions during COVID-19

 Under COVID-19 we have seen forced evictions and demolitions of dwellings and of small businesses.
 In some cases, COVID-19 and the need for social distancing is the justification, but in others, demolition continues despite COVID-19.

 When it comes to demolition of dwellings, we’ve seen plans to demolish marginalized communities around the world continuing during COVID, even though this clearly comes in contradiction with shelter-at-home orders.
 How are people to stay home, when the state destroys their home?
 We’ve seen this happen in places like Kenya, South Africa, the occupied Palestinian territory, and the Philippines.
 Not surprisingly, these demolitions have caused an increase in COVID-19 infection.
+In Kenya, a community in Nairobi was demolished overnight with bulldozers and families were left out in the cold with no food, masks or assistance, and more vulnerable to the virus.

 At the start of the pandemic, an estimated 1.8 billion people worldwide were homeless or living in inadequate housing, subject to overcrowding and a lack of access to water and sanitation which left them more vulnerable to contracting the virus.
 Global public-health measures to keep people indoors and avoid contact outside households goes against indigenous and occupied peoples need for land as a matter of survival and food sovereignty.
 These groups are increasingly vulnerable to loss of homes, threatening lives and livelihood due to measures taken to curb the pandemic.
 For example, loss of livelihood, suspension of democratic controls and use of violence against environmental and human rights defenders, and the closing of land administration services due to lockdown measures.
 These effects have led to increased risks of irregular land acquisition, resource grabbing, and loss of assets and land access.